gitter-badger/covenance/README.md

       }
     }

-    // removing any of the properties above or
-    // not extending MyABC will cause this to throw
+    // removing any of the properties above will cause this to throw
     //
     // this call verifies that Impl satisfies the covenance
     // and causes Impl to inherit from MyABC